nkakouros-original/ansible-role-easyrsa/README.md

 - Ansible >= 2.8 (might work with other versions too)

-- The role is being tested against Ubuntu 18.04 but it should work with any other Linux distro as well.

-- This role does **not** need to be run as root, although is supports it.
+- This role does **not** need to be run as root, although it supports it.

 Role Variables
 --------------